Orthopedics

 • Warm-up with dynamic stretching (10-15 minutes)

-• Avoid sudden high-intensity onset
+• Avoid starting with sudden high intensity

 During and After Exercise